hasanmansur/smhasanmansur/content/home/experience.md

     date_start: '2021-05-01'
     date_end: '2021-08-31'
     description: |2-
-        - Areas of Contribution:Ethical Software Design, Software Evolution, Software Accessibility and Software Documentation.
+        - Areas of Contribution: Ethical Software Design, Software Evolution, Software Accessibility and Software Documentation.
         - Currently leading a research project aimed toward developing a multimodal model (vision‑code‑comment) for code summarization.
         - Designed and developed AidUI, an automated approach to detect and localize deceptive design patterns on UIs.
         - Co‑contributor of MotorEase, an approach to detect motor‑impairment accessibility violations in app UIs.